Columbus Juvenile Crimes Attorney

 Keeping the case from being transferred to the adult court is critical.
 This is because the potential penalties are more severe and include the possibility of prison time.
 Further, having a criminal conviction on your record at such a young age can have dire consequences.
 It will likely affect educational and employment opportunities for many years to come.

 That said, the expungement of these records may be possible in certain cases.
 However, this can be a lengthy and complex process.
 For that reason, we will fight to keep these offenses off of your record in the first place.

-The experienced attorneys at Koenig & Owen are here to help in any way that we can.
+The experienced attorney at the Law Office of James D. Owen, LLC are here to help in any way that we can.
 Give our Columbus law firm a call today to get started on your child’s defense.